ibm-cloud-docs/satellite/host-reqs.md

 Hosts must have inbound connectivity on the primary network interface via the default gateway or firewall of the system.
 {: shortdesc}

-For example, if the lowest-order, non-loopback network interface with a valid IPv4 address is an `eth0` private network interface, you must open the following required IP addresses and ports on the default gateway or firewall on the `eth0` private network interface.
+For example, if the primary network interface for a host is `eth0`, you must open the following required IP addresses and ports on the default gateway or firewall on the `eth0` private network interface.

 |Description|Source IP|Destination IP|Protocol and ports|
 |-----------|---------|--------------|------------------|